Weddings & Elopements

 How do you deliver images?

-About 8-12 weeks after your wedding, I’ll deliver a complete online gallery of edited, high-resolution images for download, with a personal use release.
-All wedding clients also receive a complimentary wooden keepsake box with a selection of at least twenty 4”x6” gift prints… because it’s nice to have something to hold in your hands.
+About 4-12 weeks after your wedding (depending on the season), I’ll deliver a complete online gallery of edited, high-resolution images for download, with a personal use release.
+All wedding clients also receive a complimentary wooden keepsake box with a selection of at least twenty 4”x6” gift prints because it’s invaluable to have something to hold in your hands.

 If you’d like hassle-free additional photo backup, you have the option of purchasing a personalized USB flash drive of your images, which I will enclose in your keepsake box.